software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > 1. At the beginning of the file add the project name "Cool Reads" as a [heading](https://www.markdownguide.org/basic-syntax#headings).
 > 2. Below the heading add a short (a few sentences) description of the project as [paragraphs](https://www.markdownguide.org/basic-syntax#paragraphs-1).
 Check [the project description](/project-description) for some inspiration.
-> 3. Below the description, add a subheading "Team members" and below that add a [list](https://www.markdownguide.org/basic-syntax#lists-1) of each group member's name.
+> 3. Below the description, add a subheading "Team members" and below that add a [list](https://www.markdownguide.org/basic-syntax#lists-1) of each team member's name.
-> 4. Each group member's name should be a [link](https://www.markdownguide.org/basic-syntax#links) to their GitHub profile page.
+> 4. Each team member's name should be a [link](https://www.markdownguide.org/basic-syntax#links) to their GitHub profile page.
 The GitHub profile link is in format https://github.com/GITHUB_USERNAME, for example <https://github.com/Kaltsoon>
 >
 > Push the `README.md` file changes to GitHub and see that the file formatting looks correct in GitHub.